zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 @step(settings={"orchestrator": sagemaker_orchestrator_settings})
 ```

-For example, if your ZenML component is configured to use `ml.c5.xlarge` with 400GB additional storage by default, all steps will use it except for the step above, which will use `ml.t3.medium` with 30GB additional storage.
+For example, if your ZenML component is configured to use `ml.c5.xlarge` with 400GB additional storage by default, all steps will use it except for the step above, which will use `ml.t3.medium` (for Processing Steps) or `ml.m5.xlarge` (for Training Steps) with 30GB additional storage.
+See the next section for details on how ZenML decides which Sagemaker Step type to use.

 Check out [this docs page](../../how-to/use-configuration-files/runtime-configuration.md) for more information on how to specify settings in general.